-Despite these limitations, TEDs can be successfully used for verifying the equivalence of high-level, behavioral, and algorithmic descriptions.
+Despite these limitation, TEDs can be successfully used for verifying equivalence of high-level, behavioral and algorithmic descriptions.
 Such algorithmic descriptions typically do not exhibit signal splits, hence resulting in polynomial functions over word-level input signals.

-6 IMPLEMENTATION AND EXPERIMENTAL RESULTS
+VI.
+IMPLEMENTATION AND EXPERIMENTAL RESULTS